msprev/panzer/README.rst

    command line options).

 Scripts read the json message above by deserialising json input on stdin.

 Filters can read the json message by extracting a special metadata field, ``panzer_reserved``, from the AST:

 .. code:: yaml

     panzer_reserved:
         json_message: |
-            ```
+            ``` {.json}
             JSON_MESSAGE
             ```

-which is sent to filters as the following:
+which appears to filters as the following structure:

 ::